MoritzLost/TextformatterPageTitleLinks/README.md

 - Allows you to limit the automatic links by template.
 - Only includes published & visible pages by default, with an option to include hidden pages.
 - Automatically excludes the current page, with an option to change that behaviour.
+- Doesn't overwrite existing links, and detects most edge cases (titles inside other tag's attributes, titles inside existing links et c.).
 - Supports multi-language sites.
 Titles will only be linked if a title in the current language is set.
-- Can add configurable CSS classes to all automatically created links.
+- Can add configurable attributes to all automatically created links.
-    - Includes the ability to use page fields as replacement patterns for CSS classes.
+    - Includes the ability to use page fields as replacement patterns for attributes.
+For example, you can create CSS classes that include the name of the template of the linked page.
 - Queries the database directly for improved performance.
     - Only queries the database once per request & language.

 ### Caveats

 - This uses regex, so if it's used on a site with many pages, this will have a significant performance impact!
 Make sure to cache the results.
-- The formatter does not check if the title is already placed within an anchor tag (this is non-trivial as the replacement is done using regex, which is not great at backtracking - let me know if you have any suggestions).
+- Since it's regex, it can never detect all edges cases with heavily nested HTML elements.
+Don't use this on a field with lots of custom HTML structures.
 - If there are multiple pages with the same title, a random one will get linked (determined by MySQL, as the query uses `GROUP BY` to prevent duplicates).
 - If the page has no title in the current language, it won't be linked (this could be seen as a feature as well ...).

 ### Planned features

+- "Minimum length" setting for linked page titles.
 - Make multi-language behaviour configurable.
 - Inbuilt caching per field and page.